awslabs/mountpoint-s3/doc/CONFIGURATION.md

 When running multiple Mountpoint processes concurrently on the same host, you should use unique cache directories to avoid different processes interfering with the others' cache content.

-### Caching object content to random access memory
+### Caching object content to memory

-Mountpoint can instead cache object content to random access memory (RAM) using a RAM disk.
+Mountpoint can instead cache object content to instance memory using a RAM disk.

 To create a RAM disk on Linux, you can use [tmpfs](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html) as shown below.
 Replace the mount directory for tmpfs if required.